Brainstorm

 - After 10 minutes: As a group, briefly discuss which ideas you like.

-- The next facilitator sets a timer for 15 minutes.
+- The next facilitator starts a new whiteboard and sets a timer for 15 minutes.

 - Repeat steps 4-6 until all group members have taken their turn.
 You are now finished the brainstorming session.

-- Thank each other for their contributions and end the session.
+- Thank everyone for their contributions and end the session.

-- Once you have finished with the brainstorm, click on the 'more' menu button (three dots) and choose "Download."
+- Once you have finished with the brainstorm, click on the 'hamburger' menu button (three bars) and choose "Export."

 Post work